How to calculate CO2 emissions for transport companies

 Scope 3 emissions are all emissions that are not produced by the company’s assets or the activities it controls, but that the company is indirectly responsible for up and down its value chain.
 Examples of scope 3 emissions include emissions from business travel, waste disposal, and emissions from purchased goods and services.

-5 steps to calculating CO2 emissions for transport and logistics companies
+5 steps to calculating CO₂e emissions from transport and logistics activities

-Now that you understand the main types of emissions, you can get started with calculating emissions for your operations.
+Now that you know the main types of emissions, you can get started with calculating emissions for your operations.
 Here are the 5 main steps:

 1. Determine which types of emissions to track

 You can do this by mapping out your value chain and listing potential Scope 1, 2, and 3 emissions from activities at each stage.
 This is also useful to see which activities are likely to be responsible for the majority of your emissions.
-Examples of activities for transport and logistics companies include:
+Examples of transport and logistics related activities include:

 Once you’ve mapped the emissions types for every stage of your value chain, you need to choose a tried-and-tested methodology for calculating emissions.
 You can choose between spend-based, activity-based, and hybrid calculation methodologies.